 This program will require selected projects to include at least two DC fast chargers at each location, with the option to request to install a maximum of four DC fast chargers per location.
 Additionally, requests for funding may not exceed \$150,000 per fast charger to be installed.
-Program participants will be responsible for finding a suitable host site and purchasing, installing, owning, operating, and maintaining program-funded fast charging equipment for a period of no less than five years.
+Program participants will be responsible for finding a suitable host site and purchasing, installing, owning, operating, and maintaining programfunded fast charging equipment for a period of no less than five years.

 Payment of project expenses will take place on a reimbursement basis.
 Reimbursement will be made following charging station completion, commissioning, and submission of supporting documentation of costs incurred.
-TVA will provide reimbursement to LPCs through a credit on their monthly wholesale power bill following approval.
-For TDEC-funded projects, program participants will be issued a reimbursement payment following project completion and approval of invoice(s).
+TVA will provide reimbursement to LPCs through a one-time credit on their monthly wholesale power bill following approval.